tarek-clarke/Web-Scraping-Demo/README.md

 This is the production-ready implementation of PhD research at TalTech (Tallinn University of Technology) on Reproducible Analytical Pipelines (RAP) for high-velocity sensor telemetry.
 Every module traces back to peer-reviewed methodology for autonomous schema drift resolution.

-**The F1 Connection:** Self-healing code reduces trackside IT headcount.
-Instead of flying data engineers to every race, the pit wall gets a pipeline that detects corruption, isolates bad packets, and recovers autonomously.
+**The F1 Connection:** Self-healing automation keeps trackside engineers focused on performance decisions and race strategy rather than manual data triage.
+The pit wall gets a pipeline that detects corruption, isolates bad packets, and recovers autonomously.
 In the Budget Cap era, this operational efficiency is competitive advantage.

 ---